ellemouton/website/content/drafts/taproot-chan-txs.md

 sweet one.

-As always, if you have any questions, comments or corrections, please feel free to reach out to me.
+As always, if you have any questions, comments or corrections, please feel free to leave a comment down below :)

 [taproot-prelims]: ../../posts/taproot-prelims
 [htlc-deep-dive]: ../../posts/htlc-deep-dive